nyu-devops/lab-flask-sqlalchemy/README.md

 ## What's featured in the project?

+    * db_create.py -- used to create the database
-    * server.py -- the main Service using Python Flask
+    * app/server.py -- the main Service using Python Flask
+    * app/models.py -- the database models
-    * test_server.py -- test cases using unittest
+    * tests/test_server.py -- test cases using unittest
-    * test_pets.py -- test cases using just the Pet model
+    * tests/test_pets.py -- test cases using just the Pet model

 This repo is part of the DevOps course CSCI-GA.3033-013/014 at NYU.